todogroup/todogroup.org/content/en/blog/steering-committee-2025-members.md

 ## Outgoing Steering Committee Members

-As we welcome new members to the 2025 Steering Committee, we also take a moment to express our heartfelt gratitude to those who are concluding their roles, including
+As we welcome new members to the 2025 Steering Committee, we also take a moment to express our heartfelt gratitude to those who are concluding their roles, including Leslie Hawthorn.
-**Leslie Hawthorn**.

 During her time on the Steering Committee, Leslie contributed significantly by:

 - Developing processes and documentation to support the community
 - Resolving community requests and fostering a collaborative environment
 - Helping define the strategic goals of the TODO Group